jswhitten/hygmap/README.md

 ## Data Sources

-- **[HYG Database](https://github.com/astronexus/HYG-Database)** - Compiled by David Nash
+- **[AT-HYG Database](https://codeberg.org/astronexus/athyg)** - Compiled by David Nash
+  - Tycho-2, compiled by the Hipparcos mission
+  - Gaia Data Release 3
-  - Hipparcos Catalog (satellite measurements)
+  - The Hipparcos Catalog
-  - Yale Bright Star Catalog (5th Edition)
+  - The Yale Bright Star Catalog
-  - Gliese Catalog of Nearby Stars (3rd Edition)
+  - The Gliese-Jahreiss Catalog
+  - Star names from the IAU's official list of names.

-  I am using the new AT-HYG version of the database which includes over 2.5 million stars from the Tycho catalog and distances from Gaia
+The AT-HYG database includes over 2.5 million stars; essentially all known stars within 25 parsecs or brighter than magnitude 11.

 ## Documentation